 Originally from New York, Vishal knew he wanted to enter a career related to policy and public service.
 Throughout high school he was involved with debate and Model United Nations and this reinforced his interest in policy and public service.
-Vishal is now in his fourth year, and is getting ready to spend this upcoming semester, Spring 2018 in Sydney, Australia.
-He is currently pursuing a B.S. in Politics, Philosophy, and Economics (PPE) with a concentration in law and justice and a minor in international affairs.
+Vishal completed a B.S. in Politics, Philosophy, and Economics (PPE) with a concentration in law and justice and a minor in international affairs.

 This is Vishal’s Northeastern Pathway…